-At Journey Malibu, we understand the complicated “legal addiction” of prescription medications, and the challenge of recovering to a life without pills.
+At Journey Malibu, we understand the complicated “legal addiction” of prescription medications and the challenge of recovering to life without pills.
 Let Journey Malibu help you with your prescription addiction before you become another statistic.

 Unfortunately, prescription drug addiction is a problem that does not show any signs of slowing down.
 According to a recent report released by the NSDUH (National Survey on Drug Use and Health), an estimated 6.9 million persons, or 2.8 percent of the population, aged 12 or older had used prescription psycho-therapeutic medications non-pertains to psychiatric care in the last month prior to being surveyed (copies of the latest survey are available at The Substance Abuse and Mental Health Services Administration) this includes 5.2 million people using prescription pain medications (an increase from 4.7 million in 2005), 1.8 million using tranquilizers, 1.1 million using stimulants, and 350,000 using sedatives.
 Past-month non-pertains to psychiatric care use of prescription-type drugs among young adults aged 18 to 25 increased from 5.5 percent in 2002 to 6 percent in 2007 and is continuing to climb.
 This is primarily due to an increase in pain reliever use; however, all categories of prescription drugs are continuing to be abused at higher and higher rates.